gregorybesson/ai-planning/research_review.md

 Partial-order planning dominated the next 20 years of research.
 SNLP being an implementation widely used by many researchers.
 [8]

 ## 1995 - GRAPHPLAN
 The GRAPHPLAN algorithm processes the planning graph, using a backward search to extract a plan.
 It allows for some partial ordering among actions.
 It is orders of magnitude faster than the previous partial-order planners of the time: Planning graphs have polynomial size and can be built in polynomial time [8].
+A closely related approach to planning is the Planning as Satisfiability (Satplan).

 ## Next steps
+recent researches lead to stochastic/probalistic planning with binary decision diagrams [10] and Markov Decision Processes (MDP) [11] which are popular for modeling sequential decision-making scenarii in environments where an intelligent agent could produce actions with uncertain outcomes (not deterministic actions but stochastic).

 ## References
 - [1]: https://users.ics.aalto.fi/rintanen/planning.html